Ultimate Guide to Embedded Systems Security

 BlackBerry Certicom provides device security, anti-counterfeiting, and product authentication to deliver end-to-end security with managed public key infrastructure, code signing and other applied cryptography and key management solutions.

 BlackBerry Cylance is an AI-based endpoint security solution that prevents breaches and provides added controls for safeguarding against sophisticated threats.
-Focusing on a stronger prevention-based approach versus signature-based prevention tools, BlackBerry Cylance has redefined what an endpoint protection solution can and should do for organizations by utilizing an automated, prevention-first approach.
+Focusing on a stronger prevention-based approach versus signature-based prevention tools, BlackBerry Cylance has redefined what an endpoint protection solution can and should do.

 BlackBerry QNX offers the most advanced and secure embedded operating system (OS) and embedded hypervisor for mission-critical and safety-critical embedded systems.